Alex Chesterman: Career

+In December 2018, Chesterman announced a funding round of over £30m for his next venture, Cazoo.
+He then went on to raise another round of £50m pre-launch for Cazoo.
+As of 2020, he raised a total of £180m for Cazoo.

 In 2021, Chesterman led investment rounds in checking and digital onboarding platform Thirdfort and DIY and refurbishment platform Lick.

 Chesterman stepped aside as Cazoo's chief executive in January 2023 and left the company the following December.
 Five months later, in May 2024, Cazoo collapsed into administration.

-Political activity
+Personal life

+Chesterman attended St Paul's School, London and has a bachelor's degree in economics from University College London.
+He is married and has two sons.

 In July 2016, Chesterman was said to be behind a legal challenge to stop Brexit should the British government not allow Parliament to vote on the deal.
 He donated £300,000 to the Liberal Democrats in the 2019 United Kingdom general election.